 Chemistry is fundamental to our daily lives and overlaps with other sciences such as Biology, Physics, Geology and Environmental Science.
 A Level Chemistry will build upon your knowledge gained at GCSE but with a greater level of mathematical content.
-It is a must for those looking to study degrees in Medicine, Veterinary Science and Dentistry and can open up a wide range of opportunities for careers and higher level study in forensic science, environmental health, biomedical and biological sciences and optometry.
+It is a must for those looking to study degrees in Medicine, Veterinary Science and Dentistry.
+It also opens up a wide range of opportunities for careers and higher-level study in Forensic Science, Environmental Health, Biomedical and Biological Sciences and Optometry.

 Other A Levels

-Chemistry can be taken with any subjects, but learners often choose to combine it with Biology, Physics, Mathematics, Geography or Psychology.
+Chemistry can be taken with any subjects, but students often choose to combine it with Biology, Physics, Mathematics, Geography or Psychology.